How To Manage Spring Cleaning With Your Bullet Journal

 Envision the ideal home

-It was pretty simple – I wanted to have an apartment where everything has its place and we don’t have to completely reorganize our living room every time we have guests.
+It’s pretty simple, just think of what you’d like your living situation to be.
+For me, I wanted to have an apartment where everything had its place, and I didn’t have to completely reorganize my living room every time I had guests.

 Commit and let go